- A complete guide to buying stocks in Robinhood on the NASDAQ.

 Through Robinhood Financial, the company offers cash management services enabling people to deposit money, pay bills, send cheques, earn interest and invest, all in one place.

 Robinhood Gold is a premium service (at a monthly rate of US$5) that offers access to research reports, advanced market data and the ability to get bigger instant deposits.
-Eligible customers can also borrow money at a fixed interest rate.
+Eligible customers can also borrow money at a variable interest rate.

 By mid 2021, Robinhood had over 21.3 million active users and over 22 million net cumulative funded accounts and US$102 billion in assets under custody.